MarieLynneBlock/AI-in-healthcare_KULeuvenX/README.md

 - Learn the first principles for designing machine learning applications for healthcare.

 ### Scope of Healthcare
 ![Scope of Healthcare](/01_added-value-AI-in-healthcare/01_scope-of-healthcare/slide_scope-of-healthcare.png)

+As the image above illustrates the diverse scope of healthcare, highlighting the various sectors where AI can be implemented:

+###### Focus on Health
+- **Public Health:** AI can support large-scale public health initiatives, improve disease surveillance, and enhance resource allocation.
+- **Global Health:** AI technologies can address global health challenges by providing accessible and affordable healthcare solutions.
+- **Mental Health:** AI can aid in the diagnosis and treatment of mental health disorders through advanced analytics and personalised therapy.
+- **Behavioral Health:** AI tools can be used to monitor and support behavioral health interventions, improving patient outcomes.
+- **Dental Health:** AI applications can enhance dental care through improved diagnostics, treatment planning, and patient management.

+###### Focus on Care
+- **Preventive Care:** AI can play a significant role in preventive healthcare by predicting disease risk and promoting early interventions.
+- **Primary Care:** AI can optimise primary care services, improving efficiency and patient care through decision support systems and automated workflows.
+- **Specialty Care:** AI can support specialised medical fields with advanced diagnostic tools, personalised treatment plans, and innovative therapies.
+- **Emergency Care:** AI can enhance emergency care by providing real-time decision support, triage, and predictive analytics to improve patient outcomes.
+- **Surgical Care:** AI can assist in surgical procedures through robotics, image-guided surgery, and post-operative care management.

 ### Impact Domains